Unhitched trailers in Pennsylvania can cause deadly car accidents

 - Brakes.
 Trailers in Pennsylvania are required to have operating braking systems.
 There are some exceptions to this rule.
 For example, braking systems are often not required on trailers that weigh less than 3,000 pounds.

 - Tires and wheels.
 The law also requires trailers be equipped with tires that are in safe operating condition.

 - Lighting.
 Trailers are required to have a minimum of one red stop lamp on each side of the rear of the vehicle.
 These lights must immediately illuminate when the tow vehicle brakes.

 - Body.
-The law also requires that the body of the trailer be in safe operating condition and that no protruding metal, glass or other loose parts extend from the trailer.
+The law also requires that the body of the trailer is in safe operating condition and that no protruding metal, glass or other loose parts extend from the trailer.

 These are just a few of the laws that apply to trailers in Pennsylvania.
 These laws are designed to help increase the safety of the state’s roadways, and those who violate these laws can be held accountable.
 If you or a loved one is injured in an accident with a trailer, compensation may be available.
 This could help cover the cost of medical treatment, rehabilitation and potentially lost wages.
 Contact an experienced Pennsylvania car accident lawyer to discuss your case and better ensure your legal rights and any potential remedies are protected.